ed-xmos/mic_aggregator_demo/README.md

 The I2C slave is tested to 100kHz SCL.

 There are 32 registers which control the gain of each of the 16 output channels.
 The 8b registers contain the upper 8b and lower 8b of the mic gain respectively.
-The initial gain is set to 1, which is quiet due to the mic_array output being scaled to allow acoustic overload of the mics without clipping.
+The initial gain is set to 100, since 1 is quiet due to the mic_array output being scaled to allow acoustic overload of the mics without clipping.
 Typically a gain of a few hundred works for normal conditions.
 The gain is only applied after the lower byte is written.